Data Enrichment: Boost Your B2B Sales With Our Tips and Tools

 Leadfeeder is a lead generation and data science tool that identifies site visitors based on their IP address and domain (you can read more about how it works here), and then pairs that info with our contact database.

-This lets you see not just what company visitors work for, but also location, company size, and the best point of contact.
+This lets you see not just the company, but also location, company size, and the best point of contact.

 Company information within Leadfeeder